 Aioli is a rich, creamy sauce made from eggs, oil, and garlic – the same main ingredients that make up mayonnaise – so people tend to shy away from it for use on beef.
 However, this is one topping you might want to pay more attention to.
 Top your seared steak with a small dollop of fresh aioli and you’ll experience flavors like you never have before.

-If you like traditional Italian flavors, then you’ll probably love adding some salsa verde to your meat.
+If you like traditional Mexican flavors, then you’ll probably love adding some salsa verde to your meat.
 There are lots of ways to make it, but a blend of herbs, anchovies, oil, capers, and Dijon mustard are the main components.
 Salsa verde pairs seamlessly with some thinly sliced flank steak.

 Chimichurri is a version of salsa verde that’s a little bit tangier and incorporates South American flavors.
 Chimichurri is a staple in Argentinian kitchens and actually has been dubbed Argentinian barbecue sauce!
 You won’t need a lot of this stuff on your steak – just a spoonful should do the trick, giving your meat a tangy kick and unique taste.